 4. Go to the fair or the circus

-Where in the world can you go to a fun fair and a circus during the holidays?
+Where else in the world can you go to a fun fair and a circus during the holidays?
 If you’re in Valencia in winter, it’s possible!
 The city hosts an annual Christmas fun fair as well as several special holiday circuses.
-It’s the perfect way to get your kids into the holiday spirit!
-Check back soon for 2017-2018 dates and times.
+If you’re visiting with kids, it’s the perfect way to get them into the holiday spirit, too.

 5. Eat your way around town like a local

-We might be biased, but winter in Valencia is the perfect time to take a food tour!
-Since it’s low season, the city’s streets and bars are packed with locals, and tourists are few and far between.
-It’s the ideal time to get a true feel for the city and its food.
-Whether you’re enjoying tasty tapas paired with rich local wines or eating your way through Europe’s most colorful market, there’s a Devour Valencia experience you’ll love.
-We can’t wait to see you soon!
+Winter in Valencia is the perfect time to explore the city’s food scene.
+Since it’s low season, the city’s streets and bars are packed with locals, and tourists are few and far between, making it the ideal time to get a true feel for the city and its food.
+Whether you’re enjoying tasty tapas paired with rich local wines or eating your way through Europe’s most colorful market, you’re sure to end your trip full and happy.